Joe Kent: Political positions

-Domestic issues

-Kent has been described as far-right.
-(Note: Attributed to multiple references:) He voted for George W. Bush in 2000 and 2004 before shifting his political beliefs towards libertarianism, supporting Ron Paul.
+Kent voted for George W. Bush in 2000 and 2004 before shifting his political beliefs towards libertarianism, supporting Ron Paul.
 According to voting records, he was registered with the Libertarian Party in the 2012 presidential election until 2019, when he became a Democrat; Kent voted for Bernie Sanders in the 2020 Democratic Party presidential primaries in order to support Republicans in that year's presidential election.
 A spokesman for Kent described his political philosophy as "inclusive populism", rejecting discrimination.

-Kent has adhered to false claims of fraud in the 2020 presidential election.
-A month following the January 6 Capitol attack, he stated that Donald Trump had "no control" over the mob and attributed the severity of the attack to security planning.
+Kent has embraced false claims of fraud in the 2020 presidential election.
+A month following the January 6 Capitol attack, he stated Donald Trump had "no control" over the mob and attributed the severity of the attack to security planning.
 Kent attended the Justice for J6 rally and compared the treatment of rioters to that of Iraqi citizens in the Iraq War.
-He later called for releasing security footage of the attack and claimed that the mob was brought to violence by provocateurs associated with the deep state.
-After the FBI search of Mar-a-Lago, Kent told Steve Bannon on War Room that the raid constituted "war".
+He later called for releasing security footage of the attack, and claimed the mob was brought to violence by provocateurs associated with the deep state.
+After the FBI search of Mar-a-Lago, Kent told Steve Bannon on War Room the raid constituted "war".
 He called for defunding the Federal Bureau of Investigation in response.

-Kent led a rally against a false claim that the Washington State Board of Health was set to forcefully quarantine citizens who did not get the COVID-19 vaccine in January 2022.
+In January 2022 Kent led a rally against a false claim that the Washington State Board of Health was set to forcefully quarantine citizens who did not get the COVID-19 vaccine.
 In March, he appeared at an event organized by the Washington State Three Percenters, a far-right militia.
 Kent once advocated for a federal ban on abortion, but later narrowed his position towards states' rights.
-By the following month, he had called for an investigation into Anthony Fauci over the origin of SARS-CoV-2 and for a complete shutdown in immigration to the United States.
-In September, Kent stated that Fauci should be charged with murder and described COVID-19 vaccines as "experimental gene therapy"; he is unvaccinated.
-At a rally with Matt Gaetz in September 2021, Kent advocated for school vouchers.
+By the following month, he had called for an investigation into Anthony Fauci over the origin of SARS-CoV-2 and for an immigration moratorium.
+In September, Kent stated Fauci should be charged with murder and described COVID-19 vaccines as "experimental gene therapy"; he is unvaccinated against COVID-19.
+At a rally with Matt Gaetz in September 2021, Kent advocated for school vouchers and per-child tax deductions for parents.
+Kent opposed several proposals to replace the Interstate Bridge, including tolling and light rail, in his 2024 campaign.